-Exercise Your Pet Beforehand
+Exercise Your Pet

-Provide A Distraction
+Provide a Distraction

-Give Your Pet A Safe Space
+Give Your Pet a Safe Space

-Comfort Them With Touch
+Comfort Them with Your Touch

 Consider Additional Help